Sunday, September 22, 2013

 Interview with Don Preston

 The Grandmothers of Invention will appear at the Sellersville Theater September 29, and I had the pleasure of writing a preview, based on a phone interview with Don Preston.
-He spoke to me from his home in LA, and evidently and evidently had just gotten out of bed.
+He spoke to me from his home in LA, and evidently had just gotten out of bed.
 You can read the article here.

 Preston played keyboards for Frank Zappa in the late 1960s and early 1970s.
 He appears on Uncle Meat and 200 Motels, among other recordings.
 His last gig with Frank, he said, was the set that produced Mothers at the Roxy and Elsewhere.